ocodo/.emacs.d/README.md

 I've added scores of editing features tailored to my own tastes, I'm sure you'll find it relatively easy to add your own once you get over parenthesiophobia (the fear of Lisp.)

+### Iterm2 Osx "Semantic History"

+If you use Iterm2, you may be a little sad that there's no Emacs entry in the `Open With Editor..` "Semantic History" option.
+(If you don't know of it, you'll find it in Advanced preferences)

+There's a few solutions dotted around in different gists and other places around the web.
+Personally I didn't have too much luck with the scripts I found, so I've added one to my config which works better for me.

+To set it up, just set *Semantic History* to `Run coprocess...` and paste in this command line.

+    ~/.emacs.d/iterm-emacsclient \1 \2 > /dev/null 2> /dev/null

+You will then be able to `Cmd` click on filenames in iTerm2 and it will open up an Emacs buffer (or start Emacs from `/Applications`) with the file at line number.

+For example clicking on `README.md:130` in this folder, would open README.md at line 130.